RazerTang/autosimulator/README.md

 4.at first time,you should check the "Build"
 5.run simulator,it will build the project
 7.uncheck "Build"
-8.run sumulator again,it will launch the simulator the show log
+8.run sumulator again,it will launch then simulator the show log